View Announcements by Category:

 Funeral Services:

-Friends are encouraged to support David’s family by sharing memories on his Tribute Page at www.prayfuneral.com.
-A memorial gathering was held on Thursday, February 6, 2025, from 11:00 a.m. to 1:00 p.m. with a brief memorial at 1:00 p.m. with Pastor Don Francis officiating at Pray Funeral Home in Charlotte.
-If desired, the family suggests memorial contributions may be made in his honor to the American Diabetes Association (diabetes.org).
+Friends are encouraged to support Steve’s family by attending services or sharing memories on his Tribute Page at www.prayfuneral.com.
+Visitation is Saturday, March 29, 1-2:00 p.m. with Funeral Services at 2:00 p.m. at Pray Funeral Home in Charlotte with Pastor James Haldane officiating.
+If desired, the family suggests memorial contributions to Eaton Rapids Church of the Nazarene.
 The family is in the care of Pray Funeral Home, Charlotte.

 -